 Organizers should send the following information: 1) a description of the symposium and its importance, 2) a list of the speakers and their topics, and 3) current C.V.s of the organizers.
 The proposals should be written using Times New Roman font, 12-point, with pages having 1-inch top and bottom margins, and 1.25-inch side margins.
 All applications must be sent electronically by the applicant to the Chair of the Grants and Awards Committee.
 Submit applications as pdf files only, with the applicant’s surname first in file name (e.g. Name_proposalSymposium.pdf).
 Deadline for applications is 15 January each year.

-By the end of the calendar year of support, a non-solicited report of one paragraph should be sent by the award recipient(s) to the Chair of the Grants and Awards Committee.
+By the end of the calendar year of support, a non-solicited report of one paragraph should be sent by the award recipient(s) to the Chair of the Grants and Awards Committee at firstname.lastname@example.org.
 Recipients of symposium awards should consider publishing results of the symposium in the Journal of the Torrey Botanical Society.
+Please send all inquiries to email@example.com.

 Previous awardees (all $1,000):